 One of the great crossover moments of the '90's came when country stars teamed with African American performers from other genres for the March 1994 album Rhythm, Country and Blues.
-Later that year at the CMA Awards, one of the album's best duet pairings, Tanya Tucker and the late Little Richard, performed their fiery rendition of Eddie Cochran's early rock pace-setter "Somethin' Else."
+Later that year at the CMA Awards, one of the album's best duet pairings, Tanya Tucker and the late Little Richard Penniman, performed their fiery rendition of pace-setting early rocker Eddie Cochran's "Somethin' Else."

-Other team-ups on Rhythm, Country and Blues include Aaron Neville and Trisha Yearwood singing "I Fall to Pieces" and Marty Stuart and The Staple Singers' version of The Band's "The Weight."
+Other team-ups on Rhythm, Country and Blues include Lyle Lovett and Al Green's take on Willie Nelson's "Funny How Time Slips Away," Aaron Neville and Trisha Yearwood singing "I Fall to Pieces," Sam Moore and Conway Twitty's "Rainy Night in Georgia" duet and Marty Stuart and The Staple Singers' version of The Band's "The Weight."
 The album debuted atop Billboard's Top Country Albums chart and reached No. 15 on the Top R&B/Hip Hop Albums chart.

 Per a 1994 article by USA Today's David Zimmerman and James T. Jones IV, all performers were paired up by MCA, with only Stuart and The Staples Singers having met beforehand.

 There was also a PBS special about the album which featured footage of Tucker and Little Richard cutting "Somethin' Else" in-studio.

 - "Ain't Nothing Like The Real Thing" - Gladys Knight & Vince Gill